 Trump unveils Middle East peace plan with two-state solution, tunnel connecting West Bank and Gaza

-President Trump will push for a two-state solution to resolve the Israeli-Palestinian conflict, as he unveils the details of his administration’s much-awaited Middle East peace plan Tuesday, White House officials told Fox News.
+President Trump on Tuesday called for a two-state solution to resolve the Israeli-Palestinian conflict, as he unveiled the details of his administration’s much-awaited Middle East peace plan.

+Trump announced the proposal alongside Israeli Prime Minister Benjamin Netanyahu during remarks in the East Room of the White House.

+"My vision present a win-win situation for both sides," Trump said.
+"Today Israel has taken a giant step toward peace."

-Trump is set to announce the proposal alongside Israeli Prime Minister Benjamin Netanyahu during remarks in the East Room of the White House at noon Tuesday.
-Odds of the peace plan taking shape are long, given that the Palestinians have preemptively rejected the plan.
+While Trump and Netanyahu praised the plan as a way toward ending the decades-long conflict between Israel and Palestine, odds of the peace plan taking shape are long given that the Palestinians have preemptively rejected the plan.

+"You have charted a brilliant future for Israelis and Palestinians toward a lasting peace," he said.
+"For decades that peace has proved elusive."

+He added: "it's a great plan for Israel, it's a great plan for peace."

-But White House officials described the plan as realistic and said Israel is prepared to act.
+White House officials described the plan as realistic and said Israel is prepared to act.
 According to White House officials, the plan calls for a two-state solution including the state of Israel and the "future" state of Palestine.
 Under the plan, the Palestinians would have to reach certain benchmarks to achieve a state.
 Those benchmarks include rooting out terrorism, stopping what they call “pay to slay,” implementing steps toward free speech, and other political reforms.

 TRUMP TOUTS UPCOMING PEACE PLAN FOLLOWING MEETING WITH NETANYAHU DESPITE PALESTINIAN OBJECTIONS